In these Conditions (where not inconsistent with the context):

 i. depend on the difference in time between when you were scheduled to arrive at your destination and when you actually arrive; and

-ii. be in accordance with applicable Laws, or otherwise, in accordance with our Policies.
+ii. be in accordance with applicable Laws and in accordance with our Policies.

 14.5 Refusal of Carriage due to Overbooking – Domestic and International Short Haul

 If you are refused carriage because your flight has been overbooked, you may be entitled to compensation in accordance with our Guest Compensation Policy and any applicable Laws, including the Australian Consumer Law.

 14.6 Third Party Disclosures